A Survey of Fake News: Fundamental Theories, Detection Methods, and Opportunities: Knowledge-based Fake News Detection

-\paragraph{iii.
-Knowledge-base} A Knowledge-Base is formed by ``cleaned up" knowledge (i.e., a set of SPO triples).
-A graph structure, known as the \textit{knowledge graph}, can be used to represent the SPO triples in a knowledge-base, where the entities (i.e., subjects or objects in SPO triples) are represented as nodes and relationships (i.e., predicates in SPO triples) are represented as edges.
-Knowledge-bases or knowledge graphs are suitable candidates for providing \textit{ground truth} to fake news studies, i.e., we can reasonably assume the existing triples in a knowledge-base or knowledge graph represent true facts.
-However, for non-existing triples, there are three common assumptions: \begin{itemize} \item[-] \emph{Closed-world Assumption}: non-existing triples indicate false knowledge.
-While this assumption simplifies automatic fact-checking, it is rather dangerous as knowledge-bases are often sparsely populated or incomplete. \item[-] \emph{Open-world Assumption}: non-existing triples indicate unknown knowledge that can be either true or false.
-This assumption can lead to more accurate fact-checking results, but the results depend on the way the authenticity for non-existing triples is inferred from existing ones. \item[-] \emph{Local Closed-world Assumption~\cite{dong2014knowledge}}: the authenticity of non-existing triple is based on the following rule: suppose $T(s,p)$ is the set of existing triples for a given subject $s$ and predicate $p$.
-For any $(s,p,o) \notin T(s,p)$, if $|T(s,p)|>0$, we say the triple is incorrect; if $|T(s,p)|=0$, the authenticity of triple $(s,p,o)$ is unknown. \end{itemize}
+To assess the authenticity of news articles, we need to compare the knowledge extracted from to-be-verified news content (i.e., SPO triples) with the facts (i.e., true knowledge).
+KBs (KGs) are suitable resources for providing ground truth for news fact-checking, i.e., we can reasonably assume that the existing triples in a KB (KG) represent facts.
+However, for non-existing triples, their authenticity relies on assumptions made -- we list three common assumptions below -- and we may need further inference: \begin{itemize} \item \emph{Closed-world assumption}: non-existing triples indicate false knowledge; \item \emph{Open-world assumption}: non-existing triples indicate unknown knowledge that can be either true or false; and \item \emph{Local closed-world assumption~\cite{dong2014knowledge}}: the authenticity of non-existing triples can be determined by the following rule: let $T(s,p)$ denote the set of existing triples in the KB (KG) for subject $s$ and predicate $p$.
+For any $(s,p,o) \notin T(s,p)$, if $|T(s,p)|>0$, we say the triple is false; if $|T(s,p)|=0$, its authenticity is unknown. \end{itemize}